neurolabusc/vx/README.md

  - This software can only view NIfTI images saved with the .nii or .nii.gz extension.
 You can convert DICOM images to NIfTI using dcm2nii.
  - This software can only reads 8-bit images.
  - This software ignores the spatial transform stored in the NIfTI header.
 The image dimensions may not correspond to what you expect.
+ - Be aware that some graphics cards (pre 2006) have problems with images with dimensionsthat are not powers of two.
+For example, if you have an image with 109 slices you will have to use another software to pad the image to have 128 slices.

 ##### Inspiration